Cycling in Albania – practical bike touring guide

 Can you cycle in Albania without camping?

-If you don’t want to carry your camping gear while travelling to Albania, I have good news.
+I have good news if you don’t want to carry your camping gear while travelling to Albania.
 It is absolutely possible to cycle around Albania with no camping gear!
 The network of guesthouses, hotels and hostels is well-developed, and you will easily find accommodation.
 Even if you travel on a budget, you will be fine.
-Accommodation prices are low: a dorm bed in a hostel is 5 to 10 euros.
-You can also easily find a private room for about 10-20 euros.
+Accommodation prices are low: a dorm bed in a hostel is 10 to 15 euros.
+You can also easily find a private room for about 20 euros.

 I have met a Dutch couple travelling light, and they said they didn’t have any problems finding accommodation.